prachigauriar/URLMock/README.md

 * Works on macOS, iOS, and tvOS

-## What’s New in URLMock 1.3.4
+## What’s New in URLMock 1.3.5

-URLMock 1.3.4 adds support for parsing query strings that have multiple values for the same parameter name.
-These values are parsed into sets.
+URLMock 1.3.5 bugfix: when having a URL with multiple values for the same parameter name could fail to match it against the same URL if parameters were specified in different order

 ## Installation